-‘Hacking the Wild’ Puts A New Spin On Outdoor Survival Techniques
+‘Hacking The Wild’ Puts A New Spin On Outdoor Survival Techniques

 — Digital Naturalism (@HikingHack) February 14, 2017

 Andy can hack a myriad of objects including those made from items such as a coconut shell, an eyeglass holder, and a stainless steel coffee mug.
-With them he is able to create repelling devices, traps, alarms, a compass, and even a heating system.
+With them, he is able to create repelling devices, traps, alarms, a compass, and even a heating system.
 During his time in the wilderness on Hacking the Wild, Quitmeyer will have to find and cook his own food as well as he works to navigate his way out of the wilderness and back to civilization.

 “Andy Quitmeyer is the only person in the world who can survive the way he does— with a unique combination of know-how, tech and stamina.
 With Hacking the Wild, we mix primitive skills and modern technology to put a scientific spin on survival,” said Marc Etkind, general manager of the Science Channel.

-According to The Futon Critic, Quitmeyer is an award-winning author and as the leading authority on merging technology with nature, he is known as the world’s first “Digital Survivalist”.
+According to The Futon Critic, Quitmeyer is an award-winning author and as the leading authority on merging technology with nature, he is known as the world’s first “Digital Survivalist.”
 The Digital Naturalism website explains what exactly it is that Andy is attempting to achieve with his fascinating hacks that he uses out in the wild.
 Several of the devices he has developed are on the website, and a few of them will most likely be featured on Hacking the Wild.

 “Digital Naturalism investigates the role that Digital Media can play for Biological Field Work.
 It looks to uphold the naturalistic values of wilderness exploration, while investigating the new abilities offered by digital technology.”